zetkin/zetkin.org/en/foundation.md

     A different company.
     For a different society.
 kicker: |
-    Zetkin is developed by Zetkin Foundation – a company not for making profit, but contributing to radically changing society in a socialist, feminist, antiracist and sustainable direction.
+    Zetkin is developed by Zetkin Foundation – a company that works not for profit, but to radically change society in a socialist, feminist, antiracist and sustainable direction.
 That makes Zetkin very special.
 blocks:
     -   type: timeline
         header: The story behind Zetkin